 When is the best time to quit smoking?

 A lot of people put off quitting smoking, thinking that they’ll do it when the time is right.
-Only 5% of teens think they will still be smoking in 5 years.
-Actually, about 75% of them are still smoking more than five years later.
+However, about 80% of teens who begin smoking now, will continue smoking into adulthood.
 If you smoke, it will never seem like the right time to quit and quitting will never be easy.
 The longer you smoke, the harder it will be to stop and the more damage you will do to your body.

 Here are some reasons to quit sooner rather than later: